information

 2. 2.
 Implement the Program in accordance with the purpose of this Chapter.

 3. 3.
 Solicit grant applications from qualified organizations.
-Staff will post to a public website the City’s grant solicitation documents as documents are released to the public; staff will post to a public website relevant grant application materials within a reasonable time period after City Council makes its award decision.
+Staff will post to a public website the City’s grant solicitation documents as documents are released to the public; staff will post to a public website relevant grant application materials within a reasonable time period after the City Administrator makes an award decision.

 4. 4.
 Solicit contract applications from qualified organizations and qualified businesses in accordance with City procurement practices.